 Thor says he must return to Asgard, where the defeated Enchantress and the Executioner will be tried by Odin himself.
 He does not know when he will be able to return so he resigns from the team.
 Iron Man, Wasp and Giant-Man express weariness with having to maintain their solo superhero careers AND serving as Avengers, so they, too, resign, leaving Captain America to lead a new team.

 Iron Man vouches for Hawkeye, whose skill he can attest to because they fought a few times, including when Hawkeye was being used by the Soviet supervillainess the Black Widow.
 Professor X and the X-Men vouch for the Scarlet Witch and Quicksilver, who defected from Magneto’s Mutant Brotherhood to help the X-Men against the villain.
-Sub-Mariner is asked to join, as a former superhero during World War Two but he refuses, still angry at the surface world.
+Sub-Mariner is asked to join, as a former superhero during World War Two.
+Even though Cap offers to vouch for Sub-Mariner he refuses to join the Avengers, still angry at the surface world.

 The new Avengers, consisting of Captain America, Hawkeye, the Scarlet Witch and Quicksilver, stand before the media.
 Since the new members are all reformed villains the press dubs the team “Cap’s Kooky Quartet.”